 - Web-based Naviance Family Connection helps students organize their college search and facilitates communication with each student's College Counselor.

 - ArborBridge Standardized Test Prep is available to juniors at no additional cost.
-The review includes both a full SAT diagnostic exam and full ACT exam as well as follow-up tutorial sessions.
+The review includes both a full SAT diagnostic exam and full ACT exam as well as a follow-up tutorial session.

 - Mock College Interviews are offered.

 - Students may participate in an optional Athletic Recruitment Seminar.